 By Marc Kastner, President

-The Science Philanthropy Alliance is cheering Priscilla Chan and Mark Zuckerberg’s extraordinary commitment to basic science research.
+The Science Philanthropy Alliance is cheering Priscilla Chan and Mark Zuckerberg’s extraordinary commitment to discovery science research.
 Watch our video.
-The Chan Zuckerberg Initiative announced today that it is making a $3 billion commitment to basic science research, making it the second key area of focus of their philanthropy, after education.
+The Chan Zuckerberg Initiative announced today that it is making a $3 billion commitment to discovery science research, making it the second key area of focus of their philanthropy, after education.

 Distinguished scientist Cori Bargmann will lead the science initiative.
 Its first investment is a Bay Area “biohub” led by highly-respected scientists Stephen Quake and Joe DeRisi, and leveraging the exceptional scientific and engineering resources of the University of California, Berkeley, the University of California, San Francisco, and Stanford University.

-Basic science is not focused on specific applications, but on the exploration of unanswered scientific mysteries that could have an impact on an entire field of science.
-There are countless examples and stories about how basic science, driven solely by a scientist’s curiosity, has resulted in game-changing discoveries.
+discovery science is not focused on specific applications, but on the exploration of unanswered scientific mysteries that could have an impact on an entire field of science.
+There are countless examples and stories about how discovery science, driven solely by a scientist’s curiosity, has resulted in game-changing discoveries.

 The funding crunch and the role of private philanthropists

-Despite the importance of basic research, federal funding for basic science is shrinking; 88% of AAAS scientists say that lack of funding for basic research is a serious problem.
+Despite the importance of basic research, federal funding for discovery science is shrinking; 88% of AAAS scientists say that lack of funding for basic research is a serious problem.

 Recognizing the seriousness of this funding gap, the Science Philanthropy Alliance was established to increase private funding to discovery science.
 While private philanthropists cannot match the scale of federal funding, they can play a critical role in funding areas that the government is unlikely to fund, and they can highlight areas of opportunity that the government may fund in the future.